Your Year By Design: 202012th Dec 2019

 - Decide your intentions for the year ahead

 - Make a ‘great people’ list

-Green = Delivery time.
-The green boxes are days where I’m already booked for work with clients next year.
+The green boxes are days when I’m booked or available for client work with clients next year.
 This is the time where I’m earning money, but more importantly, it’s also time spent where I have a chance to make a difference using my talents.
 Scheduling the green time serves two purposes: it shows me my cash flow (am I earning enough?) and it also gives me a sense that I’m spending enough of my time doing ‘hell yeah’ work.
 I’ve learned that I tend to say ‘yes’ to way too much interesting work that I can charge for, and end up cannibalising my generative time.
 So I’ve put clear boundaries around my delivery time for next year, and I’ll be using ‘hell yeah days’ as a primary measure of success.

-Pink = Professional Development.
 This is structured time for me to get an injection of new thinking, reflect on my work and practice, build my professional networks, and plan ahead.
-I happen to be doing a programme that forces me to build in these days, which really helps.
+I happen to be doing a programme that forces me to build-in these days, which really helps.